 Generally, a probability of 0.05 or less is considered to be significant.
 Therefore, the returned value above, 0.0000217, indicates a significant difference between the observed and the expected frequencies, which is unlikely to be due to sampling error.

-- The data arrays provided contains only one value.
+The data arrays provided contain only one value.
 That is, the length and width are equal to 1.